 [MMRd can be sporadic or inherited (Lynch)] [Differences MMRd tumors vs MMRp tumors] [CMMRD]

 1.2 Lynch Syndrome

+1.2 MMR deficiency in human disease

+1.2.1 MMRD in cancer

+1.2..1.1.
+MMRD in sporadic tumours

+1.2.1.1 Germline MMR defects

+1.2.1.1.1 Lynch syndrome

 Germline mutations in one of : MLH1, MSH2, MSH6, PMS2 (or more rarely a deletion in EPCAM which causes epigenetic silencing of MSH2) characterizes a heritable cancer predisposition disease known as Lynch syndrome (LS).
-LS patients are more susceptible to the MMRd phenotype since additional events, such as somatic mutations or promoter hypermethylation, can inactivate the remaining functional allele of the affected gene, a mechanism known as the ”two-hit hypothesis.”
+LS patients are more susceptible to the MMRd phenotype since additional events, such as somatic mutations or promoter hypermethylation, can inactivate the remaining functional allele of the affected gene, an example of a mechanism known as the ”two-hit hypothesis.”
 MLH1 and MSH2 defects are the most common in LS, accounting for 60-80% of cases.
 Defects in these genes comes with the lifetime risk (by age 70) of ∼50% for CRC and ∼40% for EC.
 While other mutations are milder in effect (∼10-20% risk), it is still much higher than the general population risk of 2% and 1% respectively.

 LS is one of the most common hereditary cause of CRC predisposition, it has an estimated population prevalence of 0.3%.
 Due to its hereditary nature, genetic counselling is relevant in LS.
 It is important to identify LS patients early on since preventative measures can be taken to reduce cancer incidence and mortality.
 For example, positive results have been shown for intensive colonoscopic surveillance and chemoprevention with aspirin.
 Furthermore, identifying LS patients facilitates cascade genetic testing in relatives, enabling early detection and intervention.

+122.1.1.2 CMMRD

-1.3 MMRd detection & Lynch Diagnosis
+1.3 MMRd detection

 MMRd detection in tumors is important since it serves as the initial step towards identifying LS patients.
 More generally, due to their distinct biological behavior, distinguishing between MMRd and MMRp tumors allows care-providers to make informed clinical decisions, for instance in the choice of therapy, and predicting prognosis, ultimately improving patient outcomes.